MatthiasValvekens/pyHanko/README.md

 ### Test framework

-Tests are written using `unittest` and require no third-party packages.
+Tests are written using `pytest` and require an asynchronous test case backend such as `pytest-asyncio`.

 ### Test cases